eedwards4/linearClassifier/README.md

 <h4>Contributors: Ethan Edwards</h4>

 <h2>To Build</h2>
 This project makes use of the OpenCV library.
-It can be insalled with:
+It can be installed with:

 ```
 pip install opencv-python